dpn2728/omega-prime-v2-soul/README.md

-# Upgraded Cloud Run instance to 2Gi Memory and 1 vCPU
+# Improved error logging and using SMTPS (port 465) for email alerts